-Last week I was given seven PowerPoint slide decks to transform into meaningful content that adult humans could comprehend and use.
+Last week, I was asked to transform seven PowerPoint slide decks into meaningful content that adult humans can comprehend and use.

-Although the slides were reasonably well-organized, the content was difficult for a layperson like myself to understand.
+Although the slides had a reasonable structure and organization, the content was difficult for a layperson like myself to understand.
 There were unfamiliar concepts and new terms.
-There were twists and turns, like a good drama, only this wasn’t a screenplay.
-And there were confusing redundancies where the same thing was covered in multiple places.
+There were twists and turns, like a good drama, but this wasn’t a screenplay.
+My client filled the slides with confusing redundancies, covering the same thing in multiple places.

 Should I have a panic attack?

 Although I considered having a panic attack, I decided against it.
-Particularly because I know how to do an instructional analysis, which is a way to identify the skills and knowledge that are required to reach a learning goal.
+I know how to perform an instructional analysis, which is a way to identify the skills and knowledge required to reach a learning goal.
+This is one of several types of analysis that instructional designers perform.

-Sometimes a simple content outline will do.
-But when content is complex and difficult to understand, I find an instructional analysis helps me clarify the content and understand how to organize it—whether it’s for a course, performance support or something people can just learn on their own.
+Sometimes, a simple content outline will do.
+But when content is complex, I find an instructional analysis helps me clarify it and understand how to organize it—whether it’s for a course, performance support, or something people can just learn on their own.

 Video: How to Do an Instructional Analysis

-Then I thought about you and decided to create a video showing how to perform an instructional analysis for a procedure or process, in case you’re not familiar with this approach.
-It’s based on the Dick and Carey model (see reference below).
-If you don’t have this method in your toolbox, watch the video.
+Then, I thought about you and created a video showing how to perform an instructional analysis for a procedure or process in case you need to familiarize yourself with this approach.
+This instructional analysis comes from the Dick and Carey model (see reference below).
+Watch the video if you don’t have this method in your toolbox.
 It could come in handy for many situations.

 Secret: Performing an instructional analysis is one of the key ways an instructional designer can learn to work with any type of content without being a subject matter expert.